lizhanmit/learning-notes/spark-note/spark-note.md

 Datasets and DataFrames are distributed table-like collections with well-defined rows and columns.

-- After Spark 2.0, RDDs are replaced by Datasets.
+After Spark 2.0, RDDs are replaced by Datasets.
 The RDD interface is still supported. **The trend in Spark is to use RDDs less and Datasets more.**

-- Datasets are similar to RDDs but are **strongly typed** that mapped to relational schema.
+Datasets are similar to RDDs but are **strongly typed** that mapped to relational schema.

-- Datasets can explicitly wrap a given struct or type.
+Datasets can explicitly wrap a given struct or type.
 (Dataset[Person], Dataset[(String, Double)])

-- The Dataset API gives users the ability to assign a Java/Scala class to the records within a DataFrame and manipulate it as a collection of typed objects.
+The Dataset API gives users the ability to assign a Java/Scala class to the records within a DataFrame and manipulate it as a collection of typed objects.

-- **Recommend** using Datasets only with user-defined encoding surgically and only where it makes sense.
+**Recommend** using Datasets only with user-defined encoding surgically and only where it makes sense.
 This might be at the beginning of a big data pipeline or at the end of one.

+Think of Datasets as a blend between the higher-level Structured APIs and the low-level RDD APIs.

 #### Advantages